-These views are an important part of the assessment of good value from Standard Life – we'll focus on of all aspects of the plan across its lifetime to provide a good outcome in retirement.
+These views are an important part of the assessment of good value from Standard Life – we'll focus on all aspects of the plan across its lifetime to try and provide a good outcome in retirement.

 If you have a complaint this needs to be raised with Standard Life in the first instance.
 If this can't be resolved Standard Life will refer the complaint to the board for consideration.

 Trustee's Report and Chair's Statement

 By the end of July each year we will produce a report regarding how the scheme is performing in a number of areas, including:

 - Our opinion on whether you are getting good value

 - Information relating to charges and transaction costs

 The Statement of Investment principles prepared by the Standard Life Master Trust Co.
 Ltd (SLMTC), the trustees of the Standard Life Defined Contribution Master Trust and Stanplan A.